s-torneo/SSH-Fingerprint/README.md

 To run it:

  - Using Makefile:
-     extracting ssh_pcap.tar.gz (you can use a sample ssh pcap), typing 'make test1' in the shell.
+     extract ssh_pcap.tar.gz (to get a sample ssh pcap), and then type 'make test1' in the shell.

   Or